tmpstpdwn/TARBS/README.md

 The second column is the name of the program in the repository, or the link to the git repository, and the third column is a description (should be a verb phrase) that describes the program.
 During installation, TARBS will print out this information in a grammatical sentence.
-It also doubles as documentation for people who read the CSV and want to install my dotfiles manually.

-Depending on your own build, you may want to tactically order the programs in your programs file.
-TARBS will install from the top to the bottom.

 If you include commas in your program descriptions, be sure to include double quotes around the whole description to ensure correct parsing.